 How to Store & Freeze Oatmeal Cookies

-- How to store.
+- On the counter.
 You can store these oatmeal raisin cookies at room temperature for up to a week.
 Just keep them in a ziploc bag or other airtight container.

 - Can I freeze oatmeal raisin cookies?
 These cookies also freeze well.
 Once completely cool, transfer them to a ziploc freezer bag or freezer-safe container and freeze for up to 3 months.
 Thaw on the counter and enjoy!